 Climate-related Disclosures Final Consultation

-This is our third and final consultation document on Climate-related Disclosures.
+Our third and final consultation document on Climate-related Disclosures closed in September 2022.

 Download the document here.

-As part of this consultation, we will also be hosting a series of deep dives events, which will be going more in-depth on various parts of the consultation.
+As part of the consultation, we hosted a series of deep dives events which can be viewed here.

 The XRB is intending to issue Aotearoa New Zealand Climate Standards in December 2022.
 This means that the effective date would be annual reporting periods beginning on or after 1 January 2023.